Dave Darling: Boxing Gandhis

-Darling is the founder of Boxing Gandhis which was signed to the record label Mesa Blue Moon in 1993.
+Darling is the founder of Boxing Gandhis which was signed to the record label Mesa in 1993.
 The band has recorded four albums.
-They climbed the charts with a #5 hit on the Billboard Triple A (Adult Album Alternative) charts with the song, If You Love Me (Why Am I Dyin') off their debut album after touring the US as opening act for the Dave Matthews Band and Big Head Todd and the Monsters.
-The song's music video also garnered a Billboard Music Award for "Video of the Year" which was directed by Brian Lockwood (director).
-If You Love Me (Why Am I Dyin') was featured in Episode 3 of the 2011 season of the HBO Original Series True Blood.
+They climbed the charts with a No. 5 hit on the Billboard Triple A (Adult Album Alternative) charts with the song, "If You Love Me (Why Am I Dyin')" off their debut album after touring the US as opening act for the Dave Matthews Band and Big Head Todd and the Monsters.
+The song's video also garnered a Billboard Music Award for "Best Jazz/Adult Contemporary" which was directed by Brian Lockwood.
+"If You Love Me (Why Am I Dyin')" was featured in Episode 3 of the 2011 season of the HBO Original Series True Blood.